 ATSA is international

-The Association for the Treatment of Sexual Abusers is an organization of 3,000 professionals from more than 20 countries dedicated to making society safer by preventing sexual abuse through effective treatment and management of individuals who have sexually abused or are at risk to abuse.
+The Association for the Treatment of Sexual Abusers is a non-profit, international, multi-disciplinary, professional association of more than 3,000 specialists dedicated to making society safer by preventing sexual abuse through effective treatment and management of individuals who have sexually abused or are at risk to abuse.

 ATSA’s members represent many disciplines

-ATSA’s members include treatment providers and other practitioners, researchers, law enforcement and court officials, corrections officials, victim rights and other advocates, representatives of key stakeholder groups, and students.
+ATSA’s members include treatment providers and other practitioners; researchers; law enforcement and corrections officials; attorneys and members of the judiciary; victim rights advocates; representatives of key stakeholder groups; and students.
 ATSA offers several categories of membership based on an individual’s professional or student standing.
 Individuals interested in joining ATSA can learn more about types of memberships, benefits of membership, and the application process at the ATSA Membership Benefits and Requirements page.

-- Has 3,000 members from more than 20 countries.
+- Has more than 3,000 members from throughout the world.
 Chapters are located in the Netherlands and the United States.

 - Sets standards and issues practice guidelines for individuals treating adults and juveniles who have sexually offended or are at risk to offend.